 For: Use this option to specify the address (URL) of the target web application or web service.
 This is a mandatory argument unless a Scan Profile which includes a URL has been specified.
 If a Scan Profile is specified Netsparker will derive its target URL from the Scan Profile.
 If a Scan Profile is specified and the URL configuration parameter is also specified, Netsparker will ignore the Scan Profile and derive its target URL from the target URL parameter.

 Argument: /r, /report

 For: Use this option to either specify the filename or the path where the report should be saved.
 If only the filename is specified the report will be created in the folder from which Netsparker Desktop is launched.
-If the target path contains space characters, the path must be specified in double quotes.

 Note: This argument should always be used in conjunction with the /auto argument.

 Name: Report Template Name

 For: Use this argument to specify the name of the report template.
 If not specified, the first report template file will be used.
 You can also use this argument multiple times to export several reports using different templates.

 Argument: /h, /help